esl/bryan_cb_sf_2020_talk/readme.md

 [^bloom]: A Bloom filter is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970, that is used to test whether an element is a member of a set [https://en.wikipedia.org/wiki/Bloom_filter](https://en.wikipedia.org/wiki/Bloom_filter)

-^A bloom filter can tell if something definitely is not present (has NOT been seen) ^It cannot tell if something has been seen/exists ^Typically used in Sorted String Table datastores to avoid searching for objects in files
+^Used in Riak/Cassandra to check if a file definitely doesn't contain a record ^A bloom filter can tell if something definitely is not present (has NOT been seen) ^It cannot tell if something has been seen/exists ^Typically used in Sorted String Table datastores to avoid searching for objects in files